VernSG/Web-Social-Media/README.md

 # Web-Social-Media
-<p>this website simple social media and about by valkrie a.k.a me</p>
+<p>this website simple social media and about using html and css by valkrie a.k.a me</p>